 Every day that we are given to remain alive on this earth is God's grace to us.
 It's another opportunity to serve, another opportunity to repent, and another opportunity to obey.
 Let's make the most of every opportunity with the Lord's help, practicing righteousness, holiness, and truth, so that we may dwell with Him throughout eternity.
 Jesus Christ is the one and only Way to heaven.
 There isn't any other way that will lead anyone to the Kingdom of God.
 There is no other way but through Him.

 Attribution notice: Scripture quotations taken from the NASB.
 Most other Scriptures taken from The Holy Bible, New International Version® NIV®.
 "Time is At Hand" and "All Hail King Jesus" paintings © 2012 Danny Hahlbohm, all rights reserved by the artist.

-Author's note: If you enjoyed this article, I also recommend Times and Epochs the Father has Determined, The Kingdom of God as Revealed to James Agboola, Michael Shigaba's End Time Message for Mankind, Sequence of Signs Preceding the Coming of Christ, Synching Up the Seven Seals with the Gospels Rapture Revelation to Angelica Zambrano, A Time for Everything, and The Judgment Seat of Christ.
+Author's note: If you enjoyed this article, I also recommend Times and Epochs the Father has Determined, The Times of the Gentiles, The Kingdom of God as Revealed to James Agboola, Michael Shigaba's End Time Message for Mankind, Sequence of Signs Preceding the Coming of Christ, Synching Up the Seven Seals with the Gospels Rapture Revelation to Angelica Zambrano, A Time for Everything, and The Judgment Seat of Christ.
 Other related articles are available on the Home page.
 You may also access my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?